dora-explora/dnasm/README.md

 ## How To Use

 Programs can be run with DNAsmOF.exe in the DNAsm.exe or dnasmcl.exe for command line or a gui.
 The gui version is rather unstable though, and can be slow.
 You can also use dnasmparser.exe to write programs with the names of the instructions instead of binary (except for the arguments.)
-The table for how each instruction is typed in dnasm parser is below.
+The table for how each instruction is typed in dnasmparser is below.
+Both command line programs accept arguments, dnasmcl with 1 and dnasmparser with 2.

 | Instruction | Code |
 |-------------|------|